1. High mountain terrain must be approached with utmost attention

 4. Use a rope

-Use a rope to avoid risky slips on snowfields and glaciers; the rope is your parachute, together with your personal equipment including harness, helmet, ice ax and crampons.
+Use a rope to avoid risky slips on snowfields and glaciers; the rope is your parachute, together with your personal equipment including harness, helmet, ice ax and crampons, and make sure you know how to use them properly, should you need to.

 5. Share your destination with the mountain hut manager